The Dragon Boy

 Elementary School Teacher

 I just finished reading The Dragon Boy and thought that this book deserved a round of applause.
 Donald Samson put more than his heart into this book.
 This book was truly amazing and brought me to a fantastical world I have not been to in many years.
 The end however is by far what made me feel the way I do about this book.
-I thought the final two chapters were wonderful, inspiring, and heartwarming.
+I though the final two chapters were wonderful, inspiring, and heartwarming.
 It gave me a joyous feeling and I am very excited for the sequel.

 A Kid’s Review

 This book was exciting from start to finish.
 I want to see it in the movies.
-I read it in three days and ran out and bought the second book.
+I read it three days and ran out and bought the second book.
 The Dragon Boy is an awesome read.
 It was a story that you can connect to.
 Like a parable that can be applied to different circumstances in life.
 The lessons learned are never to give up, trust someone, press forward, and for sure, sometimes things get tougher before they get better.
 Your reward can be right around the corner if you don’t give up.